Kyriosity/read-write/README+/.net/README+/wpf/README+/wpf-drawbacks.md

 ### Shortfall

 Out-of-the-box converters are occasional and literally undeveloped.
-Not to sound unfounded that is what I would expect from subsystems creators: [Bool-to-Visibility](https://github.com/Kyriosity/use-dev/blob/main/README+/snippets/wpf/bool2viz_improved.md).
+Not to sound unfounded, but that is what I would expect from subsystem creators ➡️ [Bool-to-Visibility](https://github.com/Kyriosity/use-dev/blob/main/README+/snippets/wpf/bool2viz_improved.md).

 ### Soft-pedalling of errors